 As an adult, you brought me a wedding and the surprise birth of my first child (August is still jealous that you stole that one), which also brought me Mother’s Day.

-I can trace the strain in our relationship back to 2006 when end-of-school activities were added to our relationship.
+I can trace the strain in our relationship back to 2006 when you added end-of-school activities to our relationship.
 Since then, things have continued to go downhill.

 I’m sorry May, but I can’t stay in this relationship any longer.

 You are asking too much of me.
-I can’t do another year of Mother’s Day, birthday, 3 piano practices, 2 jazz band rehearsals, a band concert, an orchestra concert, STAAR exams, an AP exam, a piano recital and piano guild, all in less than 10 days.
+I can’t do another year of Mother’s Day, birthday, three piano practices, two jazz band rehearsals, a band concert, an orchestra concert, STAAR exams, an AP exam, a piano recital and piano guild, all in less than ten days.

-You have become too needy, and I can’t live like this anymore.
+You have become too needy, and I can’t take the parenting stress anymore.
 I’m sorry, but I just can’t do it.